spapas/spapas.github.io/content/django-unpoly.md

 Unpoly provides a [demo application](https://demo.unpoly.com/) written in Ruby.
 I've re-implemented this in Django so you can quickly take a peek at how Unpoly can improve your app.
-The code is at https://github.com/spapas/django-unpoly-demo and the actual demo is at: https://unpoly-demo.spapas.net or https://unpoly-demo.fly.dev/ (deployed on fly.io).
-Please notice this site uses an ephemeral database so the data may be deleted at any time.
+The code is at https://github.com/spapas/django-unpoly-demo and the actual demo is at: https://unpoly-demo.spapas.net or https://unpoly-demo.fly.dev/ (deployed on fly.io) or https://unpoly-demo.onrender.com/ (deployed on render.com; notice the free tier of render.com is very slow, this isn't related to the app).
+The demo app uses an ephemeral database so the data may be deleted at any time.

 Try navigating the site and you'll see things like: